freeCodeCamp/guide/src/pages/cplusplus/tokens-part-II/index.md

 * These operators tell us the relation among 2 operands and return a boolean value(0 or 1).
 If the relation is `true` then it results into 1 .
 If the realtion is false then it results into 0.

-* The 6 relationall operators are :
+* The 6 relational operators are :
     1. Less than `<`
     2. Greater than '>'
     3. Less than or equal to `<=`